Does Obesity Cause Asthma?

-So much evidence links fat with asthma that some folks like to call it Fasthma.
+So much evidence links fat (adipose tissue) with asthma that some folks like to call it Fatsma.
 In fact, I was recently emailed this question: "What are your thoughts on "Fasthma" a.k.a.
 "Fat Asthma" or obesity related asthma?"

 This response results in an increase in markers of inflammation such as leukotrienes and hystamine, and these increase inflammation in your respiratory tract.
 This causes muscles lining your air passages to constrict, and thus an asthma attack is the result.

-If your exposed to something that's triggering the inflammatory response often enough, this inflammation may become permanant, and thus asthma is the result.
+If you are exposed to something that's triggering the inflammatory response often enough, this inflammation may become permanant, resulting in chronic asthma.

 Experts at the Harvard School of Public Health came up with two more theories why obesity may lead to asthma: